 Dr. Shiraz Maher is a member of the War Studies Department at King’s College London and Deputy Director of its International Centre for the Study of Radicalisation (ICSR).
 He currently leads the Centre’s research on the Syrian and Iraqi conflicts and also researches the political philosophy of Salafi-Jihadi movements.

 Maher is widely acknowledged as one of the leading experts on the current Middle East crisis and on radical jihad.
-The Washington Post has called him “a respected specialist on Islamic State,” and the BBC described him as “one of the world’s leading experts on radicalisation.”
-At the King’s Awards in 2015 he received the prize for ‘Excellence in Research Innovation and Impact.’
+The Washington Post has called him “a respected specialist on Islamic State,” and the BBC described him as “one of the world’s leading experts on radicalization.”
+At the King’s Awards in 2015, he received the prize for ‘Excellence in Research Innovation and Impact.’

-In 2016 he was shortlisted for the Orwell Prize in journalism for his writings on issues related to radicalisation, foreign fighter mobilisation, and the terrorist threat to Europe.
+In 2016 he was shortlisted for the Orwell Prize in journalism for his writings on issues related to radicalization, foreign fighter mobilization, and the terrorist threat to Europe.

 Photo credit: Human Rights Foundation